Sakshikhade/vizcoach/pocketbase.md

         // Students should have only access if associated with activity
         @request.auth.id = @collection.units.activityId.groupId.usergroups_via_groupId.userId

+9. Update the `Create rule`, `Update rule`, and `Delete rule` in the `API Rules` for the `units` collection to the following value.
+This step will ensure that only teachers can create, update, and delete units.

+        @request.auth.role = 'Teacher'

 ## Submissions Collection

 1. Create a new collection called `submissions`.